NCAA Men's Div. II Basketball Tournament Glance

 |At Manchester, N.H.

-Dominican (NY)-St. Thomas Aquinas winner, vs. Saint Anselm-New Haven-Daemen winner, 7 p.m.
+Dominican (NY)-St. Thomas Aquinas winner, vs. Saint Anselm-New Haven winner, 7 p.m.

 |Midwest Region